Skip to main content

 Send a custom message to your client after booking

 Clovo will always send a booking confirmation and optional booking reminders to your clients in line with their communication preferences.
+But sometimes you might want to send an additional message after a client books a class — perhaps to share what to bring, parking info, or a personal note.

 Send a custom message after a new purchase

-Clovo will automatically email your client details of their product after any new purchase, in addition to the purchase immediately showing in the Clovo app.
+Clovo will automatically email your client details of their product after any new purchase.
+You might however want to send an additional, more personal welcome message to make them feel valued.

 Make client management a breeze with tags